flybywiresim/docs/docs/pilots-corner/a32nx-briefing/flight-deck/ovhd/hyd.md

 Abnormal operation:

-- If engine No. 1 is not running or Green pump has failed:
+- If engine No. 1 is not running or the Green pump has failed:
     - The Green system is pressurized by the reversible Power Transfer Unit (PTU).
-- If engine No. 2 is not running or Yellow pump has failed:
+- If engine No. 2 is not running or the Yellow pump has failed:
     - The Yellow system is pressurized by the reversible PTU.
 - In case of dual engine failure or total electrical power loss:
     - The Ram Air Turbine (RAT) will pressurize the Blue system.

 On ground:

 - Blue and Yellow systems can be pressurized by electric pumps.
-A hand pump (operated from the ground on the yellow system) facilitates manoeuvring of the cargo doors.
+A hand pump (operated from the ground on the yellow system) facilitates maneuvering of the cargo doors.
 - Green/Yellow system can be pressurized by the PTU.

 ## Usage